catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 Paper will lose its dcolor when turning into PULP, so you can use this to "recycle" paper.

 ## PULP (Paper pulp)
+Slowly turns into PAPR.
+Solidifies faster when hot (Bonus 1 life for each 10 C above 0 C).
+Max life of 40000.
+Life increases by 100 for each water it touches.
+At 451 F (232.8 C) PULP ignites.
+PULP can be created by puting SAWD into SHRD then mixing the broken SAWD with water.